-It’s really challenging to answers all those questions in one articles.
-Here, I take this opportunity to explain ERP.
-ERP is acronym for Enterprise Resource Planning (ERP).
+It’s really challenging to answer all those questions in one article.
+Here, I take this opportunity to explain.
+Let’s understand what is ERP and how its helpful in business growth.
+ERP is an acronym for Enterprise Resource Planning.

-Enterprise resource planning (ERP) is an integrated software application that standardizes and streamlines business processes to improve productivity and efficiency, improve internal and external communication, offers easy access to information to make business decisions.
+ERP is an integrated software application that standardizes and streamlines business processes to improve productivity and efficiency, improve internal and external communication, and offer easy access to information to make business decisions.
 It integrates business processes across all business functions, including accounting, finance, human resources, purchasing & procurement, distribution, manufacturing, warehousing, inventory management, sales, and other departments.
 Enterprise Resource Planning (ERP) systems operate on an integrated software platform using standard data definitions working on a single database.

 The initial steps to integrate business processes with technology started in the 60s with Inventory Control (IC) applications.
 These early applications were developed in COBOL or Fortran (Two primary computer languages).
-The applications used technology to identify requirements and set targets, providing replenishment techniques and options, Monitoring item usage, Reconciling balances, and Status reporting.
+The applications used technology to identify requirements and set targets, provide replenishment techniques and options, Monitor item usage, Reconcile balances, and Status reporting.

 By the late 80s, Vendors were expanding the MRP applications to include other business areas like Financials, HRMS, Order Fulfillment, and Procurement.
-In 1990, the global consulting firm Gartner coined the term Enterprise Resource Planning (ERP) to describe a slew of applications that integrated the end to end business processes in an organization.
+In 1990, the global consulting firm Gartner coined the term Enterprise Resource Planning to describe a slew of applications that integrated the end-to-end business processes in an organization.

-Over the next two decades, the scope of ERP expanded to cover other business areas, including Supply Chain Planning, Project Management, Customer Relationship Management, and Warehousing, to name a few.
-This phase of ERP evolution has been termed as Extended ERP, ERP II, etc.
+Over the next two decades, the scope of Enterprise Resource Planning expanded to cover other business areas, including Supply Chain Planning, Project Management, Customer Relationship Management, and Warehousing, to name a few.
+This phase of ERP evolution has been termed Extended ERP, ERP II, etc.

 The customer users connect to the ERP through the Internet.
 The benefits to customers include Reduction in infrastructure costs, Reduction in resources, and resource costs.
 World-class security, Automated version/application upgrades, Latest technological developments.

 This is where most of the ERP market is today.
 However, the unrelenting force of technology innovation has seen ERP adapting and evolving.
-The newer versions of ERP, called ‘Post-Modern ERP’ (term technology like Artificial Intelligence, Machine Learning, and Blockchain.
+The newer versions of ERP, called ‘Post-Modern Enterprise Resource Planning’ (term technology like Artificial Intelligence, Machine Learning, and Blockchain.
 Customers are moving to Digital Transformation, of which ERP is the backbone application.

-ERP (Enterprise Resource Planning) concepts and technology are constantly evolving and driving innovations.
+Enterprise Resource Planning concepts and technology are constantly evolving and driving innovations.
 The newer versions of ERP, called ‘Post-Modern ERP’ or “Next Generation ERP” (term technology like Artificial Intelligence, Machine Learning, and Blockchain).
-Customers are moving to Digital Transformation, of which ERP is the backbone application.
+Customers are moving to Digital Transformation, of which Enterprise Resource Planning is the backbone application.
 This is where we are now.
-As the world of technology is evolving, this is the right time for Organizations to jump into the technology bandwagon by investing in the most stable technology of all, ERP.
+As the world of technology is evolving, this is the right time for Organizations to jump on the technology bandwagon by investing in the most stable technology of all, Enterprise Resource Planning.

 We can categorize ERP Cost into Fixed costs, Running costs, Hidden costs,